Dependent Eligibility Verification Audit

 You can use one of the following options in transmitting information to Secova:

-- Secure Online Verification and Uploads: Visit (URL Coming Soon) and follow the instructions on the screen to enter your Employee ID# (listed in the upper right hand corner of the enclosed Letter/Verification Form), and password.
-The first time you log into the system your password will be your date of birth (MMDDYYYY) and the last 4 digits of your Employee ID# (no dashes or spaces).
+• Secure Online Verification and Uploads at: (Visit the Verification Station secure website at: https://member.secova.com/LosAngeles) Follow the instructions on the screen to enter your Employee ID# (listed in upper right hand corner of the enclosed Letter/Verification Form), and password.
+The first time you log into the system your password will be your first name (all lower case) and the last 4 digits of your SSN.
 You will be prompted to change your password once you have confirmed your email address.

 Need Help?

-For customer support and all other inquiries: Email: CityofLA.Support@secova.com
+For customer support and all other inquiries: CityofLA.Support@secova.com

 Important Reminder